TheGameSpider/TechnicSolder/README.md

 First, go to your profile and click *Edit Profile*<br />
 Then click *Solder Configuration* and copy your API Key<br />
 In your config.php file set api_key to key you copied.<br />
-Now, you can save the config by pressing Ctrl-X. You'll have to confirm the save by typing Y and then hit Enter to confirm.<br />
+Now, you can save the config.<br />
 The final step is to set your Solder URL in Solder Configuration (In your https://technicpack.net profile)
 ```http
 http://your_server_IP_address/api/